redis/redis-doc/topics/governance.md

 Since 2009, the Redis open source project has become very successful and extremely popular.

 During this time, Salvatore Sanfillipo has led, managed, and maintained the project.
-While contributors from Redis Labs and others have made significant contributions, the project never adopted a formal governance structure and de-facto was operating as a [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)-style project.
+While contributors from Redis Ltd. and others have made significant contributions, the project never adopted a formal governance structure and de-facto was operating as a [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)-style project.

 As Redis grows, matures, and continues to expand its user base, it becomes increasingly important to  form a sustainable structure for the ongoing development and maintenance of Redis.
 We want to ensure the project’s continuity and reflect its larger community.